15 Powerful Ways To Treat Anxiety If You Can’t Afford Medication Or Therapy

 "People have been able to heal from anxiety in the past without therapy," counselor Danielle Swimm, MA, LCPC tells Bustle.
 While she recommends therapy, Swimm agrees that things like journaling, meditating, and taking better care of your health are all ways to reduce anxiety.
 It's lifestyle changes like these that not only improve your health, but also make it easier to cope with the worries and stressors that anxiety can cause.

 Keep in mind, though, that sometimes the splurge is worth it if anxiety is keeping you from living your life.
 "If your anxiety is debilitating and you cannot leave your home or you are calling in sick to work because of debilitating feelings of panic, it is best if you seek professional help," therapist Kathy Morelli, LMT, LPC, CA tells Bustle.
 "You may need medication to manage your symptoms and stabilize your emotional state."
 And a professional can help you determine if medication is the right course for you.

 That said, it all comes down to what you're comfortable with, and what works best for your lifestyle.
 Ways to cope with anxiety will be different for everyone, so if you're looking for some new ideas, here are a few tips and tricks experts say can vastly reduce anxiety.

 1Try Grounding Techniques

-Grounding techniques are a great way to snap yourself out a particularly anxious moment, simply by bringing your attention back to the current moment.
+Grounding techniques can help snap you out of an impending anxiety attack, simply by bringing your attention back to the current moment.
 "I encourage clients to immediately tune into the here and now by using their senses to remain present," psychotherapist Dr. Alicia Hodge tells Bustle.
 "What can they see, hear, smell, or touch?
 Paying attention to your environment can effectively ground you and remove you from the spiral of anxiety."
 All by getting yourself out of your head.

 2Add Aromatherapy To Your Life